garrettheel/moco-maven-plugin/README.md

 Overview
 =============

 This is a simple Maven plugin for managing a [Moco] (https://github.com/dreamhead/moco) server.
-It can be used to simplify manual running of the server or to automatically launch the server during some part of the Maven lifecycle (such as `integration-test`).
+It can be used to consistently run a Moco server on demand or to automatically launch the server during some part of the Maven lifecycle (such as `integration-test`).

 Usage
 =============